Topps baseball card products: Topps Project 2020

 In 2020 Topps released Project 2020, a 400 card online exclusive set which featured 20 artists rendition of 20 iconic Topps Cards.

 Topps baseball cards outside the United States

 A Canadian licensed version of the Topps set was produced by candy company O-Pee-Chee from 1965 until 1992.
 From 1970 onward, the cards were bilingual in order to comply with Canadian language laws.
+Checklist guides such as Beckett and the Trading Card Database list O-Pee-Chee releases separately from U.S. Topps sets, documenting differences in printing and production between the Canadian and U.S. issues.
 There were also licensed version Topps sets issued in Venezuela from 1959 to 1977, with some changes and the addition of winter league players.
 In the late 1980s, Topps issued two sets for the United Kingdom market of American baseball players, complete with explanations of key baseball terms on the cards.

 Products by year

 Each year, Topps faced the challenge of designing new cards to distinguish them from the year before.
 The 1952 - 56 sets were varied in presentation, but each were the same size, 2 5/8" x 3 3/4".
 The '52, '53 and '54 sets were vertical, the '55 and '56 sets horizontal.
 In 1957, the 2 1/2 x 3 1/2" size card became standard.
 Also, the design changed dramatically and was now a photograph of the player and not a painting (particularly 1953).
 The 1957 set is one of the most sought after by hobbyists due to the photographic quality and simple card design.
 The 1957 set is almost borderless, and the player name, team name, and position are printed in small letters so the photograph of the player is the dominant feature.
 More colorful designs and larger borders resumed again until the highly popular 1961 set, which again has smaller borders and less obtrusive team names, player names, and positions.

 Until 1964, the colors of the borders, print, letters, etc. was random.
 Starting with the '64 set, Topps began a trend where each team had their own color scheme.
 For example, every Dodger card in the 1964 set featured the team name "Dodgers" in red across the top of the card, with the player name and position written in a powder blue field along the bottom of the card.
 Topps generally had 10 different color scheme designs per year, one for each team in their respective league (National and American).
 Thus, one team in each league shared the same color scheme with one team in the other league.

 Starting in 1966, Topps assigned a color scheme to each team that would repeat itself in the 1968 and 1969 sets.
 The schemes were as follows: